USS McCracken: Landing troops in the Philippine Islands

 McCracken sailed for the U.S. west coast 17 July, arriving San Francisco the 30th.
-She loaded dry provisions there; embarked more than 1,400 Army troops at San Pedro, California; and departed 16 August, arriving Manila 12 September to debark troops.
+She loaded dry provisions there; embarked more than 1,400 Army troops at San Pedro, Los Angeles; and departed 16 August, arriving Manila 12 September to debark troops.
 A week later she began embarking troops of the 25th Infantry Division at Lingayen Gulf, and on 1 October she sailed in convoy to carry occupation troops to Japan.

 End-of-war operations

 McCracken reached Nagoya, Honshū, 28 October and landed occupation troops.
 Between 4 and 8 November the transport sailed via Yokosuka to Sasebo, Kyūshū, where she embarked 760 sailors.
 After embarking 737 additional Navy veterans at Nagasaki, she departed for the United States 13 November and reached San Pedro 1 December.
-Sailing for a second “Operation Magic Carpet” cruise 12 December, McCracken arrived Manila Bay 2 January 1946, boarded veteran troops, sailed 6 January and arrived Los Angeles, California, the 25th.
+Sailing for a second "Operation Magic Carpet" cruise 12 December, McCracken arrived Manila Bay 2 January 1946, boarded veteran troops, sailed 6 January and arrived Los Angeles, California, the 25th.